Analysis: Patrick Harvie’s heat in buildings proposals are facing major changes

 It's not immediately evident what is behind such an attitude – one which could well be counterproductive.

-Could the Greens be sensitive to previous legislation it championed being halted?
+Could the Greens be sensitive to previous legislation they championed which was halted?

-Three of the big reforms it pushed for – gender recognition, the deposit return scheme and the extra restrictions on coastal fishing under the planned highly protected marine areas – have all been shelved following intense concerns among some groups who would have been most affected by the policies.
+Three of the big reforms the party pushed for – gender recognition, the deposit return scheme and the extra restrictions on coastal fishing under the planned highly protected marine areas – have all been shelved following intense resistance among some groups who would have been most affected by the policies.

 Get Scotland's top politics newsletter straight to your inbox.

+Such an responsive approach would in the end be ultimately better for the environment, for the Scottish economy, and for the consumer.

-It seems that such an approach would allow the proposals to survive, albeit in a modified fashion.
+It would allow the proposals to survive, albeit in a modified fashion.

-The risk of not doing so would be that opposition intensifies, problems mount, and becomes another ambitious and well intentioned policy that simply falls by the wayside.
+The risk of the government digging in and being reluctant to revise its strategy is that opposition intensifies, problems mount, and the heat in buildings strategy becomes another ambitious and well intentioned policy that simply falls by the wayside.

 Why are you making commenting on The Herald only available to subscribers?